betaglot/plantabeta/docs/dev/OpenSource.md

 ## DevNotes

+- The Beta is the OpenSource

+- Mostly about the documentation, since planters will be implementing putplant.py physically instead of electronically.

 - How much do I explain and how much do I just leave to the open source organizations' websites, which are way more developed?
 What do people need to know about Open Source to see its value to humanity

 ## DevState